2012 United States Senate election in Arizona

-The 2012 United States Senate election in Arizona was held November 6, 2012, alongside a presidential election, other elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.
-Incumbent Republican U.S. Senator Jon Kyl, the Senate Minority Whip, decided to retire instead of running for reelection to a fourth term.
-Republican U.S. Representative Jeff Flake won the open seat.
+The 2012 United States Senate election in Arizona was held on November 6, 2012, alongside a presidential election, other elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.

+Incumbent Senator Jon Kyl, a Republican and the Senate Minority Whip, decided to retire instead of seeking a fourth term.
+U.S. Representative Jeff Flake won the open seat.

+As of 2024, this was the last time that a Republican won Arizona's Class 1 Senate seat.

 Republican primary

 The filing deadline for Republican candidates was June 1, 2012, and the primary election took place on August 28, 2012.